How to Increase Hotel ADR in 2026 (Without Killing Occupancy)

 When a guest hesitates on price, instinct says drop the rate.
 Better instinct: add value. €100 rate plus free breakfast worth €15 feels like €115 of value but costs you €5-7 in marginal F&B cost. €85 discounted rate costs you €15 in straight margin.

-Value-adds that lift ADR without breaking parity: - Free breakfast on direct bookings (most properties already have it operationally; just bundle). - Early check-in or late checkout guaranteed. - Room upgrade (when occupancy allows, near-zero cost). - Welcome drink or amenity (marginal cost minimal). - Parking in markets where it's a real cost. - F&B credit that brings the guest into your restaurant (where you make additional margin on the upsell).
+Value-adds that lift ADR without breaking parity: - Free breakfast on direct bookings (most properties already have it operationally; just bundle). - Early check-in or late checkout guaranteed. - Room upgrade (when occupancy allows and operations can honour it). - Welcome drink or amenity (marginal cost minimal). - Parking in markets where it's a real cost. - F&B credit that brings the guest into your restaurant (where you make additional margin on the upsell).

 Value-add packaging on direct lifts effective ADR 3-6 points because guests choose direct over OTA for the perceived bundle.